notsafeadults64/CharGrinn_Modlist/README.md

 - [IMMERSIVE PATROLS SE](https://www.nexusmods.com/skyrimspecialedition/mods/718) Random CTD
 - [ORDINARY WOMEN SE](https://www.nexusmods.com/skyrimspecialedition/mods/12376) Random CTD
 - [NITHI NPC REPLACEMENTS](https://www.nexusmods.com/users/17024379) Naked and/or invisible NPCs
-- [MINIMAP](https://www.nexusmods.com/skyrimspecialedition/mods/49490) Repeatable CTD in a few dungeons
+- [MINIMAP](https://www.nexusmods.com/skyrimspecialedition/mods/49490) Repeatable CTD in a few dungeons (e.g. Ustengrav Depths)

 The following mod(s) are added for effect and should only be utilized for atmospheric screenshots.
 However, I like to live dangerously and use it for most places :p